andysavage/node-seq/README.markdown

     git clone http://github.com/substack/node-seq.git

+If you want to download my code, just do:

+    git clone git://github.com/YaaaaaSuuuuu/node-seq.git

-To run the tests with [expresso](http://github.com/visionmedia/expresso), just do:
+To run the tests with [mocha](http://github.com/visionmedia/mocha), just do:

-    expresso
+    mocha

 Dependencies
 ------------